Azure/azure-signalr/docs/tsg.md

 In some cases, `context.User.Claims` are leveraged to store lots of information for app server, most of which are not used by `Hub`s but by other components.

-The generated access token are passed through network, and for websocket/SSE connections, access tokens are passed through query strings.
-So as the best practice, we suggest only passing **necessary** claims from client through **ASRS** to your app server when the Hub needs.
+The generated access token is passed through the network, and for WebSocket/SSE connections, access tokens are passed through query strings.
+So as the best practice, we suggest only passing **necessary** claims from the client through **ASRS** to your app server when the Hub needs.

 There is a `ClaimsProvider` for you to customize the claims passing to **ASRS** inside the access token.